revbayes/revbayes.github.io/tutorials/cont_traits/modules/simple_OU_parameter_estimation.md

 X.clamp(data)
 ```

 Finally, we create a workspace object for the entire model with `model()`.
-Remeber that workspace objects are initialized with the `=` operator, and are not themselves part of the Bayesian graphical model.
+Remember that workspace objects are initialized with the `=` operator, and are not themselves part of the Bayesian graphical model.
 The `model()` function traverses the entire model graph and finds all the nodes in the model that we specified.
 This object provides a convenient way to refer to the whole model object, rather than just a single DAG node.

 ```
 mymodel = model(theta)